 What makes Halloween Kills differ from 2018’s Halloween is the fact that it’s less about Laurie Strode.
-Many familiar faces from Laurie’s past return and take center stage, along with her granddaughter.
+Along with her granddaughter (Andi Matichak), many familiar faces from Laurie’s past return and take center stage.
 By bringing in this extensive range of supporting characters and killing them off one by one, it’s made abundantly clear that Michael Myers is truly unstoppable and that it won’t be known as to who will be making it to the next film alive until this one’s very end.
 No one can escape the Boogeyman.

 In terms of its filmmaking, Halloween Kills is a compelling horror delight.
 It plays heavily into the audience’s fear of darkness as cinematographer Michael Simmonds blasts strong beams of light to contrast the emptiness of each scene.
 Despite being clearly modern, a large majority of Simmonds’ visuals evoke Dean Cundey’s original style.
 The frequent use of zooms elevate the ongoing, endless amount of dread in the atmosphere.
 Pairing with the film’s cinematography is the crisply loud and fear-invoking sound design which, as always, is incredible.
 But the cherry on the top is John Carpenter’s new rendition of his classic Halloween theme, it’s just as chilling as ever.

 However, the film isn’t without its flaws.
-Jeff Fradley, Danny McBride, and David Gordon Green’s scripting is perhaps the biggest example.
+Scott Teems, Danny McBride, and David Gordon Green’s scripting is perhaps the biggest example.
 Likewise, this was the standout flaw of the 2018 film.
 There is something inauthentic and occasionally farce to some of the dialogue, especially at the start.
 Admittedly, Halloween Kill‘s screenplay gets better as it moves along and is best when all hell is breaking loose.
-As a slasher, naturally, it’s best moments are when Michael Myers is chopping down his victims.
+As a slasher, naturally, its best moments are when Michael Myers is chopping down his victims.
 One can overlook the somewhat archetypal scripting flaws thanks to the sheer entertainment factor of the film.